 Running is an excellent way to stay fit, relieve stress, and spend time outdoors.
 Whether you are a beginner or a seasoned strider, these guidelines will help keep you safe and healthy for many miles to come.

-The majority of running injuries occur from training too much, overuse, and improper stretching.
+The majority of running injuries occur from training too much and overuse, increasing mileage or pace too quickly, and improper stretching.
 These tips can help you to avoid injuries:

 Should you stretch before running?
 This is actually a controversial issue.
 Some fitness experts do recommend stretching, while others say that the evidence is not there to support the idea that stretching reduces injury.
 If you are interested in stretching, make sure that you learn the proper form for each stretch.
 A fitness trainer can teach you how to stretch your muscles.